 According to the historical Chinese calendar, spring begins in February each year, preceding the spring equinox by about a month and a half.
 In New England the signs of spring are still subtle during these early months.
 We’ll experience increased warmth, sunlight and bird songs as well as a stirring of energy within ourselves.

-In Chinese Medicine the spring season is closely associated with the energy of the Liver.
+In Chinese Medicine the spring season is closely associated with Jue Yin or the energy of the Liver channel and organ.
 Like the rising of sap in the trees or the pushing forth of bulbs from the earth, a similar transformation of potential energy begins to rise and activate within each one of us.
 This is our Liver Qi or energy and its increased stirring coincides with the beginning of spring, regardless of the weather outside.

 When the Liver energy within you is not in balance, specific illnesses caused by the Liver worsen.
 You may have health issues that seem to pop up out of nowhere this spring, but in fact they have likely surfaced because they are caused by a Liver imbalance.

 For most people stress is the number one cause of Liver imbalances.
 Stress causes your Liver Qi to become restricted, leading to Liver Qi Stagnation.
 This imbalance in Liver energy is one of the most common patterns that we treat in our clinic.

 Acupuncture is incredibly effective at balancing the Liver and reducing stress.
 Acupuncture has been scientifically shown to treat many of the health problems listed below.
 If you are experiencing any of the issues discussed below, then it’s a good sign you will benefit from some regular acupuncture treatments this season.